 The Rainbow of Consciousness

-People tend to think of consciousness as separate partitions.
-Or part of a strict hierarchy, level upon level.
+People often think of consciousness as separate partitions or part of a strict hierarchy, level upon level.
 But what if that’s not correct?
-But what if consciousness is more like a rainbow?
-Perhaps it’s not a strict hierarchy, but like plants growing from the ground with several connections to the earth.
-Or like a rainbow that shifts in brightness and intensity.
+What if consciousness is more like a rainbow?
+Perhaps it’s not a strict hierarchy, but like plants growing from the ground with several connections to the earth or like a rainbow that shifts in brightness and intensity.

 People are doing the best that they can from their own level of consciousness.” ― Deepak Chopra

-In our talk about consciousness, we start with the three default states.
-We all can recognize them from our daily cycle.
-These three are waking, sleeping, and dreaming.
+In our discussion of consciousness, we start with the three default states.
+We can recognize them from our daily cycle: waking, sleeping, and dreaming.
 These three default states are important because they connect our bodies to consciousness.
-They are three plugs in a pegboard with many other holes.
+They are like three plugs in a pegboard with many other holes.

 Perception & The Expression of Consciousness